wsaadeh/FuelCalculator/README.md

 # Fuel Calculator
 This project is a app Android Native with kotlin language.
-The main objective of this app  is to calculate  the IMC and show the result throw a classification on screen.
+The main objective of this app  is to calculate  the Fuel expenses for a trip and show the result throw a result on screen.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->